GitTools/GitVersion/docs/input/docs/configuration.md

 ### next-version

-Allows you to bump the next version explicitly, useful for bumping `master` or a feature with breaking changes a major increment.
+Allows you to bump the next version explicitly, useful for bumping `main` or a feature with breaking changes a major increment.

 ### assembly-versioning-scheme